Alienka89/Archa-Coding-Challenge/README.md

 ## Tests

 The brief asks for selective tests (not exhaustive).

+The goal is to lock in the minimum expected behaviour and provide a safe base for further changes (especially when working independently).

+Test data setup is intentionally simple and reusable.
+If the suite grows, I would introduce factories and pytest plugins/fixtures to reduce boilerplate and speed up iteration.

 Backend tests cover:

 - a success case
 - a failure case (validation, duplicates, not-found)